Lorenzo il Magnifico Gold Award 2009

 The 7th edition of the Florence Biennale Internazionale d’Arte Contemporanea has ended with an unexpected success for the humble though great painter Reinder Ourensma from Leeuwarden, The Netherlands.

-The last day of the Biennale was the most exciting for both the exhibiting artists and visitors.
+Last day of the Biennale was the most exciting for both the exhibiting artists and visitors.
 The Auditorium of Fortezza da Basso was full of art lovers and they all were waiting for the announcement of the winners.
 More than 700 participating artists from 80 countries presented over 2500 artworks and Reinder Ourensma won the First Premio Lorenzo il Magnifico (Medici) Gold Medal Award in Painting Category.

 Our artworks were right next to each other sharing the main entrance of the Biennale hallway.
 We were neighbors for ten days while exhibiting our works from 8am to 8pm.
 We exchanged thoughts about our own cultures, literature and shared the endless love for arts.
 I would escape from the chaos of the stressed day and find a shelter in front of Reinder’s paintings.
-I would spend a long time staring at his exquisite fine brush details – strokes of patience – and analyze the subject matter with him while forgetting about the pollution of our modern life.
-He was always very calm, precisely like his own paintings, which would force the viewer to set down the burdens, wait for the souls to catch up and retreat into the atmosphere of peace and tranquility.
+I would spend a long time staring at his exquisite fine brush details – strokes of patience.
+And analyze the subject matter with him while forgetting about the pollution of our modern life.
+He was always very calm, precisely like his own paintings.
+Which would force the viewer to set down the burdens, wait for the souls to catch up and retreat into the atmosphere of peace and tranquility.

 30 October, 2012